extend-a-story/extend-a-story/readme.md

 ## Under Development

-This is a development version of Extend-A-Story that may not be stable or function at all.
+**This version of Extend-A-Story is under development and may not be stable or work correctly.**

 Download a stable version of Extend-A-Story from our tags page:

 [Extend-A-Story Tags](https://github.com/extend-a-story/extend-a-story/tags)